 My absolute favorite page builder plugin is Thrive Architect plugin.
 It’s easy to use, they have great templates and features.

 Another one is WP Profit Builder.
 This one, to me is a little buggy sometimes but it’s less expensive and can still make some really nice pages.

 Now you’re probably thinking, well Tam, if I use a plugin won’t I always have to use it too.
 Yep, you will.
 However, you only pay for them once and you keep your content on your website.

 No stranger danger.
 Now handing over your assets (content) to someone else.

 Now, I’m not gonna try to “convince” you to use either of these plugins.
 I just want you to be aware.

 And more than anything, I want you to own your assets.

 If you don’t use a plugin, you can also just get a landing page template made for your website using your current theme.
 I did that too for some of my email signup pages.
-The Epik child theme on the Genesis Framework from Studiopress (the theme I use for this website) is great for this.
-It comes with full width and landing page layouts that make this super easy.

 All you need to do is remove menu navigation and sidebars.
 It won’t be all fancy-shmancy but it will serve its purpose.
 Everybody starts somewhere.